Disease Guide ·Degenerative Myelopathy ·2026

 7When should you euthanize a dog with degenerative myelopathy?

-This is a deeply personal decision.
-Many veterinarians suggest considering euthanasia when the dog can no longer stand or walk even with support, loses bladder and bowel control, develops pressure sores that won't heal, or shows signs of distress or frustration.
-Some dogs do well in wheelchairs for months.
-Others decline quality of life faster.
-Your vet can help you assess your dog's comfort and make a quality-of-life plan.
+A deeply personal decision.
+Consider when the dog can't stand with support, loses bladder/bowel control, develops pressure sores, or shows distress.
+Some thrive in wheelchairs; others decline faster.
+Your vet can assess comfort and create a quality-of-life plan.

 Marcel Janik, founder of RealVetCost